confluentinc/event-streaming-patterns/docs/event-storage/compacted-event-stream.md

 ## Considerations
 Compacted event streams allow for some optimizations:

-* First they allow the [Event Streaming Platform](../event-stream/event-streaming-platform.md) to slow down the growth of the Event Stream in a data-specific way (opposed to removing Events temporally).
+* First, they allow the [Event Streaming Platform](../event-stream/event-streaming-platform.md) to limit the storage growth of the Event Stream in a data-specific way, rather than removing Events universally after a pre-configured period of time.
 * Second having smaller Event Streams allows for faster recovery or system migration strategies.

 ## References